 - Cover dish tightly with foil and bake for 11/2 to 2 hours, or until ham is warmed through (an instant-read meat thermometer inserted into thickest part of ham will register 110°F).

 - Using a pastry brush, brush some mustard barbecue sauce all over ham.
 Return ham to oven uncovered and cook, basting it every 10 minutes with sauce, for 30 to 35 minutes, or until ham is evenly glazed.

 - Transfer ham to a platter to rest for 15 minutes, tented loosely with foil.

 - Meanwhile, pour off juices from baking dish into a tall and narrow heatproof container and allow fat to settle to a top.
 Skim off as much fat as possible and discard fat.

 - In a serving bowl, whisk equal parts of skimmed juices and remaining sauce.

 - Carve ham and serve remaining mustard barbecue sauce alongside.

-I hope you enjoy Curtis Stone’s Glazed Ham with Mustard Barbecue Sauce Recipe this holiday season and beyond!
+I hope you enjoy Curtis Stone’s Glazed Ham with Mustard Barbecue Sauce Recipe!

 Looking for more great recipes?